George Lowe (mountaineer): Everest and subsequent expeditions

-In 1953 Lowe was a member of the 1953 British Mount Everest Expedition led by John Hunt.
+In 1953, Lowe was a member of the 1953 British Mount Everest Expedition led by John Hunt.
 Hillary and Lowe were the only members who Hunt had not previously met, but were known to Shipton and others.
 Hunt wrote that "His ice techniques, acquired like Hillary’s from the exceptional opportunities offered by New Zealand mountains, is of a very high standard."

-During the expedition, Lowe helped prepare the route from the head of the Western Cwm up the Lhotse Face towards the South Col at close to 8,000m altitude.
-On 28 May Lowe, Alfred Gregory and Sherpa Ang Nyima, all carrying heavy loads, set out with Hillary and Tenzing as the support party for their summit attempt.
-Camp IX was established at 8,500m, then Lowe, Gregory and Ang Nyima descended to the South Col. The following day, 29 May, Hillary and Tenzing successfully reached the summit of Mount Everest.
+During the expedition, Lowe helped prepare the route from the head of the Western Cwm up the Lhotse Face towards the South Col at close to 8000 m altitude.
+On 28 May, Lowe, Alfred Gregory and Sherpa Ang Nyima, all carrying heavy loads, set out with Hillary and Tenzing as the support party for their summit attempt.
+Camp IX was established at 8500 m, then Lowe, Gregory and Ang Nyima descended to the South Col. The following day, 29 May, Hillary and Tenzing successfully reached the summit of Mount Everest.

 During their descent to the South Col, the two men were met by Lowe.
 It was then that Hillary delivered his immortal summary of their achievement: "Well, George, we knocked the bastard off."
 Lowe also directed a documentary film during the expedition, entitled The Conquest of Everest that was nominated for an Academy Award for Best Documentary Feature.

-George Lowe (right) with Sir Edmund Hillary (left) and Governor-General Sir Willoughby Norrie at Government House, Wellington, 20 August 1953.

-In 1954 he again joined Hillary, on an unsuccessful New Zealand expedition to Makalu.
-However, during this trip Lowe met Vivian Fuchs, who invited him to become a New Zealand representative on the Commonwealth Trans-Antarctic Expedition which, between 1955 and 1958, not only traversed Antarctica, becoming the first to reach the South Pole by land since Amundsen in 1911 and Scott in 1912, but also carried out extensive surveying of the continent.
+In 1954, Lowe again joined Hillary, on an unsuccessful New Zealand expedition to Makalu.
+However, during this trip, Lowe met Vivian Fuchs, who invited him to become a New Zealand representative on the Commonwealth Trans-Antarctic Expedition which, between 1955 and 1958, not only traversed Antarctica, becoming the first to reach the South Pole by land since Amundsen in 1911 and Scott in 1912, but also carried out extensive surveying of the continent.
 At the Pole, he was met by Hillary, who had led a route-finding party from the other direction.
 Lowe worked on the film of the expedition: The Crossing Of Antarctica.

-In 1960 he was a member of the 1960–61 Silver Hut expedition to the Himalayas with Hillary, to study high-altitude physiology with Griffith Pugh and to hunt for the Yeti around Rowaling.
+In 1960, Lowe was a member of the 1960–61 Silver Hut expedition to the Himalayas with Hillary, to study high-altitude physiology with Griffith Pugh and to hunt for the Yeti around Rowaling.

-During the decade he went on expeditions with the John Hunt Exploration Group for young people to Greenland, Greece and Ethiopia.
+During the decade, Lowe went on expeditions with the John Hunt Exploration Group for young people to Greenland, Greece and Ethiopia.
 He also joined Hunt on an expedition to the Pamirs with a British-Russian team.